cujojs/poly/README.md

 The "poly" main module will load poly/all.

+poly/es5:
+---

+This *convenience module* loads and applies all es5 shims.
+Shims, such as poly/setImmediate are not included.

 poly/strict:
 ---

+This is module is deprecated.
+Please use poly/es5-strict.

+poly/es5-strict:
+---

-This *convenience module* loads and applies all shims, but ensures that whitespace characters comply with ES5 specs (many browsers don't do this) and fails loudly for the following object shims that can't reasonably be shimmed to comply with ES5:
+This *convenience module* loads and applies all es5 shims, but ensures that whitespace characters comply with ES5 specs (many browsers don't do this) and fails loudly for the following object shims that can't reasonably be shimmed to comply with ES5: